nguyenducde/nguyenducde/README.md

 ## I'm a Farmer!!

-- 🏡 I come from a poor family, difficult in every way so i must learn 🤣
+- 🏡 I came from a poor family, difficult in every way so i must learn 🤣
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Contribute more to Open Source projects